biw/myCUinfo-API/README.md

 #myCUinfo-API#

+##UPDATE JUNE 2015##
+The myCUinfo.colorado.edu site has changed and with it so has its endpoints.
+The myCUinfo-API does not currently work.
+Updates to come.

 ##About##
 This is a python wrapper for the [myCUinfo System](http://mycuinfo.colorado.edu) at the [University of Colorado Boulder](http://colorado.edu).
 It uses the [python requests library](http://python-requests.org) to scrape the data for any given student with valid login credentials.
 It currently is read only (you can't edit you classes with it) but I have plans on adding functionality to add/remove classes.